Qasimkhan563/spatialomicspipe/readme.md

-# SpatialPipe
+# # SpatialOmicsPipe

 > **Status:** 🚧 Active development (research / prototype stage)

-SpatialPipe is an **NGFF-native spatial omics analysis framework** built on top of **SpatialData**, **OME-Zarr**, and the geospatial Python ecosystem.
+# SpatialOmicsPipe is an **NGFF-native spatial omics analysis framework** built on top of **SpatialData**, **OME-Zarr**, and the geospatial Python ecosystem.
 It focuses on **interactive, region-based spatial analysis** with first‑class support for **napari** as a visual analytics frontend.

-This repository represents a **working, tested development version** of SpatialPipe.
+This repository represents a **working, tested development version** of # SpatialOmicsPipe.
 Core functionality is implemented and validated locally, while packaging, UX polish, and CI/CD are still evolving.

 ---